truenas/documentation/content/en/hub/sharing/afp/afp-share.md

 tags: ["networking","afp"]
 ---

-Apple Filing Protocol (AFP) is a a network protocol that allows file sharing over a network.
+Apple Filing Protocol (AFP) is a network protocol that allows file sharing over a network.
 It's similar to SMB and NFS.
 However, it was made to work flawlessly on Apple systems.
 In this document, you will learn how to create and connect to a general purpose AFP share.

 To get started, make sure a <a href="/hub/initial-setup/storage/datasets">dataset has been created</a>.
 This dataset serves as share data storage.
 If a dataset already exists, proceed to turning on the AFP service.